spapas/mailer_server/README.md

 - python 3.x
 - virtualenv
 - redis
-- postgresql (recommeneded - you can use mysql of sqlite if you know the consequences)
+- postgresql (recommended - you can use mysql of sqlite if you know the consequences)
 - supervisord (recommended - you can use whatever method you want to run your workers)
 - gunicorn (recommended - you can use any wsgi server you want, i.e uwsgi, apache mod_wsgi etc)
 - nginx (recommended - you can use any web server you want)